 The following UNESCO World Heritage Sites can be seen or visited on this vacation:

 Touring by private, first-class, air-conditioned motorcoach with free Wi-Fi; cruise in fully air-conditioned inside cabins with private shower and toilet.
 Cruise ship fare, basic drink package, select excursions and entertainment are included.
 Upgrades available at a supplement.

 Buffet breakfasts daily; 4 lunches; 7 dinners

 ARRIVE IN ATHENS, GREECE Check into your hotel.
 The rest of the day is free for you to start exploring the Greek capital with the help of your CosmosGO app.
 Later, meet your Local Host.

-ATHENS A day to relax and do just as you please.
+ATHENS A day to relax and discover Athens at leisure.
 Our suggestion: join an optional day cruise to the islands of Aegina, Hydra, and Poros.
 In the evening, free time to enjoy the lively atmosphere of the tavernas and nightclubs in the old Plaka district with its narrow streets and sound of bouzouki music.

-ATHENSSpend a full day at leisure to explore the unseen parts of the city or to visit a museum.
+ATHENS Spend a full day at leisure to explore the unseen parts of the city or to visit a museum.
 Tonight, enjoy the optional Greek dinner.